Waelson/CapstoneProjectForUdacity-CalculatorAPI/README.md

 </ul>
 <br/>
 <strong>AIM Role:</strong><br/>
-Create a AIM Role with all policies EKS * and attach it on EC2 Instance.
+Create a AIM Role with all policies EKS * and attach it on EC2 Instance running Jenkins.
 This way you don't need to configure your credentials on EC2 instance.